emilyjspencer/Notes/Natural_Language_Processing/README.md

 NLP serves a lot of use cases when dealing with a lot of unstructured data e.g
-* sentiment analysis is the extraction of the interpretation or subjective meaning of a word from a document or set of documents to determine the attitude of a specific word or set of words
+* **sentiment analysis** -  is the extraction of the interpretation or subjective meaning of a word from a document or set of documents to determine the attitude of a specific word or set of words

 One of the greatest uses of it is in social media: e.g. Twitter Facebook, to identify trends of public opinion, how often a word appears in a specific tonal context and interpreting the tone of group of words to analyze the general sentiment of tweets for example
 * customer reviews - analyse customers' sentiments about a product through feedback processing
 * Spam detection -  to classify emails as spam